-- "Business Day" means any day (other than Saturday or Sunday) on which banks are open the whole day for business in Zurich. - "Consolidated Net Financing Receivables" at any date means the consolidated net financing receivables of the Issuer at that date calculated in accordance with US GAAP as applied in the Issuer's consolidated audited annual and interim financial statements. - "Consolidated Secured Financing" at any date means the consolidated aggregate principal amount outstanding of asset backed bonds and any secured loans, securitisation or other secured financing arrangement of any sort, in each case to the extent backed or secured by financing receivables, of the Issuer at that date calculated in accordance with US GAAP as applied in the Issuer's consolidated audited annual and interim financial statements. - "Holders' Representative" means Zürcher Kantonalbank in its capacity as representative of the Holders. - "Listing Agent" means Zürcher Kantonalbank, appointed as recognised representative pursuant to art.
-58a of the listing rules of the SIX Exchange Regulation to file the listing application (including the application for provisional admission to trading) for the Bonds with the SIX Swiss Exchange. - "Permitted Security" means any Security (and any Security created in substitution for any such Security) relating to the financing, refinancing or the acquisition of any specified asset or assets, but only to the extent that such security secures obligations arising from the financing, refinancing or acquisition of such specified assets. - "Principal Paying Agent" means Zürcher Kantonalbank in its function as principal paying agent.
+- "Business Day" means any day (other than Saturday or Sunday) on which banks are open the whole day for business in Zurich - "Consolidated Net Financing Receivables" at any date means the consolidated net financing receivables of the Issuer at that date calculated in accordance with US GAAP as applied in the Issuer's consolidated audited annual and interim financial statements. - "Consolidated Secured Financing" at any date means the consolidated aggregate principal amount outstanding of asset backed bonds and any secured loans, securitisation or other secured financing arrangement of any sort, in each case to the extent backed or secured by financing receivables, of the Issuer at that date calculated in accordance with US GAAP as applied in the Issuer's consolidated audited annual and interim financial statements. - "Holders' Representative" means Credit Suisse AG in its capacity as representative of the Holders. - "Listing Agent" means Credit Suisse AG, appointed as recognised representative pursuant to art.
+58a of the listing rules of the SIX Exchange Regulation to file the listing application (including the application for provisional admission to trading) for the Bonds with the SIX Swiss Exchange. - "Permitted Security" means any Security (and any Security created in substitution for any such Security) relating to the financing, refinancing or the acquisition of any specified asset or assets, but only to the extent that such security secures obligations arising from the financing, refinancing or acquisition of such specified assets. - "Principal Paying Agent" means Credit Suisse AG in its function as principal paying agent.
 If, at any time during the life of the Bonds, the Principal Paying Agent shall resign or become incapable of acting as Principal Paying Agent or as Holders' Representative as contemplated by these Terms of the Bonds or shall be adjudged bankrupt or insolvent, the Principal Paying Agent may be substituted by a duly licensed major Swiss bank or Swiss branch of a major foreign bank chosen by the Issuer.
 In the event of such a replacement of the Principal Paying Agent, all references to the Principal Paying Agent shall be deemed to refer to such replacement.
-Notice of such a replacement shall be made in accordance with the provisions of Condition 10. - "Relevant Debt" means any present or future Secured Financing and any other indebtedness of the Issuer represented or evidenced by, notes, bonds, debentures, loan stock or other securities which for the time being are or are capable of being, quoted, listed or ordinarily dealt with on any stock exchange, over-the-counter market or other securities market.
+Notice of such a replacement shall be made in accordance with the provisions of Condition 10. - "Relevant Debt" means any present or future Secured Financing and any other indebtedness of the Issuer represented or evidenced by, notes, bonds, debentures, loan stock or other securities which for the time being are or are capable of being, quoted, listed or ordinarily dealt with on any stock exchange, over-the-counter market or other securities market. - "Secured Financing" means any present or future issue of asset backed bonds, secured loans, securitisation or other secured financing arrangement of any sort of the Issuer or any Subsidiary, but excluding, for the avoidance of doubt, any secured or asset backed securities issued, but retained by the Issuer and/or any Subsidiary and not held by third party investors.